vayunsoni/photon_weave/paper/paper.md

 ### Composite Envelopes
-When envelopes interact, such as at a beam splitter, their states need to be joined.
+When envelopes interact, such as at a beam-splitter [@xiang2002theorem], their states need to be joined.
 In these cases, the necessary state data is extracted from their respective containers and tensorized into a product state.
 A `CompositeEnvelope` can contain multiple product spaces, which can be accessed from any of the contributing state containers.
 Additionally, `CompositeEnvelope` instances can be merged, allowing states within both envelopes to interact.
-Since any basic state can, in principle, interact with any other state, `CustomState` instances can also be included in a `CompositeEnvelope.`
+Since any custom state can, in principle, interact with any other state, `CustomState` instances can also be included in a `CompositeEnvelope.`

 ### Operations
 Photon Weave provides several ways to perform operations on quantum states.
 All operations are created using specialized classes (`FockOperation,` `PolarizationOperation,` `CustomStateOperation,` and `CompositeOperation`), each designed to work on a specific type of state.
 Operations can be predefined, manually constructed, or generated using expressions with a context.